pesos/members-list/members-list.md

 **SRN**: PES1201800791
 **Link to Profile**:[saveri1205](https://github.com/saveri1205)
 **About Me**:
 Hey there i am Saveri.
-I love music and painting and i am a chocolate lover! :P.I am really excuted to be a part of PESOS
+I love music and painting and i am a chocolate lover! :P.I am really excited to be a part of PESOS

 **Name**: Ravichandu S
 **SRN**: PES1201801802